Concepts and prototypes : Metro saloon

 Although it seems inconceivable now, in the late 1970s, when the mini Metro was being developed, it was being groomed to replace the original Issigonis-designed Mini, a car that remained in production until 2000.

-For all those die-hard Mini owners how didn’t believe they needed a hatchback, BL developed a saloon version of the Metro.
-KEITH ADAMS tells its story…
+For all those die-hard Mini owners who didn’t believe they needed a hatchback, BL developed a saloon version of the Metro.
+KEITH ADAMS tells its story.

 Three box heaven

 THE convoluted development of the Metro has been covered in great length elsewhere on this website – suffice to say that replacing the Mini had not been the work of a moment, and BMC, then BL, made several attempts before reaching its final solutiuon.
 Codenamed the LC8, Metro had been a cosmetic revision of the ADO88 project, itself a cost-conscious Mini-rebody suspended on Hydragas and repackaged for the more demanding 1970s.
 Yes, the Metro’s responsibility within the BL’s product-led recovery programme of the 1980s was absolutely massive – not only to replace the Mini, but also to compete in the hard-fought and rapidly growing supermini sector.

 Although it was launched with a single body style – the three door model – a five door had been planned for from the early stages of development, and that hit the marketplace when the Metro received its first facelift, in the autumn of 1984.
 However, a saloon model was on the cards, too, and as can be seen from the accompanying photographs, it was actually rather well styled and balanced, proving that the boxy supermini’s design could lend itself to all manner of body variations.